oscarWhen whipping up a batch of cocktails, tea might not be the first ingredient that springs to mind, but this is something that is changing fast.

 Pu-erh is a variety of fermented, dark tea from China that adds a unique character to this twist on the classic Old Fashioned.

-Combine the pu erh tea and whiskey in a jar and cover.
-Leave it to steep at room temperature for two hours, strain out the tea leaves.
+Combine the Black Bush Blend Tea and whiskey in a jar and cover.
+Leave it to steep at room temperature for two hours, remove the teabag

 To make the sugar syrup, simmer 1 cup of unrefined demerara sugar with 1 cup of water until the sugar is fully dissolved.
 Allow to cool and decant into a glass bottle.